 Setting Value Description Identifier string Enter a descriptive name for the CA using only alphanumeric, under- score (), and dash (-) characters.
 Certificate string Paste in the certificate for the CA. Private Key string If there is a private key associated with the Certificate , paste it here.
 Private keys must be at least 1024 bits long.
-Passphrase string If the Private Key is protected by a passphrase, enter it here and repeat it in the "Confirm Passphrase" field.
-Serial string Enter the serial number for the certificate.
+Passphrase string If the Private Key is protected by a passphrase, enter it here and repeat it in the Confirm Passphrase field.